Friday, December 30, 2016

 A group shot with yours truly, Tom Kotani, and Takashi Naganuma.
 This was taken shortly after I was invited to address the audience on the microphone.
 I offered praise to the SFX luminaries in attendance, and asked everyone to give director Kotani a round of applause.
 Kotani-san stood up and hugged me!

-My photo of Toho cyclorama painter Jin Shimakura.
+My photo of Toho cyclorama painter Fuchimu Shimakura.